Annette Gagliardi tends her own gardens, which host vegetables, berries, herbs, and many flowers. She is an author, poet, and teacher.

 I grow my own flowers so that I know there are no pesticides or herbicides used on them.
 We enjoy nasturtiums (along with pansies) in salads all summer long.
 They are a tasty surprise when filled with a dot of cream cheese or hummus.

 Turning them into jelly means we can have a taste of summer in mid-winter or any time, really.
-Late August or September is a great time to make this because that is the time, here in Minnesota at least, when these tasty flowers are at their peak.
+Late August or September is a great time to make this because that is when, here in Minnesota at least, these tasty flowers are at their peak.
 We love to use this wonderful spread on English muffins or scones.
 I share some of my other favorite ideas below.

 If you follow these steps, you can make your very own nasturtium jelly.
 But you may need to exercise patience and plan well ahead of time because you'll need to find a seed catalogue that has the seeds for sale.
 And then you can begin your adventure!

 |Prep time||Cook time||Ready in||Yields|

 - 2 cups chopped nasturtium flowers

 - 5 cups water, over flowers to make tisane

 - Clean the jars by adding boiling water.

 - Gather fresh nasturtium flowers.
 Wash them, chop them, and add 5 cups of water to flowers.
 Put them into a pot, and bring to a boil.
 Steep the flowers for 10 minutes to create a tisane.
 (A tisane is an infusion of dried herbs that you drink or use for medicinal purposes.)

 - Follow Sure-Jell directions for making herb jelly.
 Add 1 tsp lemon juice and 1 tsp butter to initial tisane along with the Sure-Jell.